Orb of Destruction

 Residents of the dungeon are able to maintain the orb until it impacts a target, but when cast by you the orb will dissipate upon leaving your line of sight.

 |A conjured globe of pure magic that homes onto a designated target, albeit with massive inertia.
 A smart and agile person may move out of its path, causing it to miss its target.
 It cannot be avoided by Dodging skill, and is able to make sharp turns to hit adjacent targets.|

 Creates an Orb of Destruction in a specified direction.
 It occupies a tile on the dungeon and is speed 30 (move delay 3.33).
-Attacks do not have an effect an orb, except for another OOD collision, which will disintegrate both of them.
-If both orbs have traveled 2 or more tiles, it will create a damaging and massively loud 3x3 explosion.
-This is especially likely to happen when hasted; make sure you back up (or at least wait a turn for the existing orb to make space, which should avoid the explosion) before casting again.
+Attacks do not have an effect on an orb, except for another OOD collision, which will disintegrate both of them.
+If both colliding orbs have traveled 2 or more tiles, it will create a damaging and massively loud 3x3 explosion.
+Orbs can collide even if they are travelling in the same direction.

 Orbs have a specified "angle" and "position", and are not limited to the 8 dungeon directions.
 The orb hits when it reaches the target's tile, irrespective of the 2 variables.
 When casting the spell, the angle will be offset by a random amount.
 This might make it hit dungeon walls and dissipate harmlessly, so this spell is not entirely accurate in a hallway.
 With higher spellpower, the orb will be offset by a smaller amount.

 Orbs will softly home towards a target (less than 45 degrees/tile).
 They will not turn sharply, except for a special rule.
 If you are adjacent to an OOD and move to another adjacent square, you'll trigger an "en passant" and the orb will trigger anyway.